necnec/necnec.github.io/_posts/2023-09-09-self-stealing.md

 ## Introduction
 When initiating an advertising campaign, determining the optimal impression frequency strategy is a crucial step.
-The ideal frequency cap often depend on various campaign characteristics including the creative format, the budget, the nature of the brand etc. Experts often recommend starting with a heuristic baseline and then modifying the strategy based on the results observed.
+The ideal frequency cap often depend on various campaign characteristics including the creative format, the budget, the nature of the brand etc.

 In certain domains, a decision to buy a product might occur several hours or days after seeing the ad.
 Delays in attribution can also arise due to technical limitations; for instance, in mobile advertising, a user might download the promoted app during the game session, but the installation doesn't register by SDK until the user opens the app for the first time [1].